 It’s entirely optional, but if you find the batter a bit dry or thick, you can add a teaspoon of melted coconut oil to the mix before cooking.
 This will add a little extra fat and calories but will moisten it up a bit.

 Top the chocolate protein waffles with whatever low carb goodies your heart desires.
-I’ve never been big on syrup, so I always smother my waffles and pancakes in butter.
+I’ve never been big on syrup, so I usually smother my waffles and pancakes in butter.
 But these would make perfect dessert waffles with a bit of heavy whipped cream and berries.
 Yum!

 If you don’t have protein powder on hand, you could try my cream cheese stuffed keto waffles!